 "...In epistemology, and more specifically, the sociology of knowledge, reflexivity refers to circular relationships between cause and effect, especially as embedded in human belief structures."

-Reflexive Communication was developed by composer Keren Rosenbaum as part of her ongoing musical quest to find a language that would accurately articulate her philosophy and practice.
+Reflexive Communication methodology developed by composer Keren Rosenbaum as part of an ongoing musical quest to find a language that would accurately articulate her philosophy and practice.
 Its practice has evolved through many channels; one channel being Reflex Ensemble’s ground-breaking performances of her work, which became known as Reflexive Music.
 Reflex language originated out Rosenbaum’s need to communicate with musicians and other performers her particular mindset around music that includes composing the senses, and composing communities.

 Parallel to the ensemble's work, she began composing specific scores built around active listening and a deep body/mind connection.
 These scores served to create a framework for innovative communication that started to interest professionals in various arenas farther afield from the arts - in education, therapy, entrepreneurship - organizations that shared an interest in new forms of communication skills.

-Reflex language includes instructions and practices that bring awareness to the present moment.
+Reflexive Communication includes instructions and practices that bring awareness to the present moment.
 It amplifies sensations and builds a perspective of music and musicianship based on an individual and their relationship to the surroundings.
 A Reflexive Mindset creates sustainable playfulness, a quality that supports productivity, resilience and a sense of meaning within the daily.
 Students practice to embody this language so that it becomes as natural as a reflex.
 The immediate trust it establishes forms inclusive cultures and comprises a sense of community.

 Reflex Communication Skills are practiced within the framework we call an Active Listening Playground (ALP) using the ALP Tools.
 ALP originated as the "performative stage" for performing Reflexive Music and developed as the set up (Time-Space-Conditions) required to practice and perform.
 Over the years, practicing Reflexive Communication has become known to spark creativity, resilience, flexibility, inner growth, a feel described by many as: "coming back to my senses".